To keep giving you relevant and timely content, we update our most popular posts. This article was last updated in May 2021.

 When you show up to teach, make sure your FB post includes the great title and the bullets you sent out earlier.

-Add a link to your opt-in offer in the FB post description and tell people why they need it.
+Add a link to your opt-in offer in the FB post description and tell people what value they’ll get from grabbing it.

 When you go live, tell people what they’ll learn.
 Bring their attention to the free download link.